stat545ubc-2021/mda-Lorenzo-Lindo/mini-data-analysis-milestone1.md

 latitude. **Rationale**: This was an exploratory analysis to see if there is any trend between the diameter and the latitude.
 If you run the following code, it doesn’t seem like there is any trend on first glance.
+The following code generates a scatterplot with diameter on the x axis and latitude on the y axis.

 ``` r
 vancouver_trees %>%